safe-global/safe-gateway-typescript-sdk/README.md

 ## Tests

-To run the tests locally:
+To run the unit and e2e tests locally:

 ```
 yarn test
 ```

+N.B.: the e2e tests make actual API calls on staging.